AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/pdf-b2bschema.md

 ---
 keywords: Experience Platform;home;popular topics;Marketo source connector;Marketo connector;Marketo source;Marketo
 solution: Experience Platform
-title: Create a B2B schema
+title: B2B schemas and Marketo namespaces
 topic: overview
 type: Tutorial
 description: This tutorial provides steps for creating a B2B schema
 ---

-# Create a B2B schema
+# B2B schemas and Marketo namespaces

+## Schemas

 This tutorial provides steps for creating a B2B schema to be used for a Marketo Engage source connector.